privacyguides/privacyguides.org/docs/notebooks.md

     We are working on establishing defined criteria for every section of our site, and this may be subject to change.
 If you have any questions about our criteria, please [ask on our forum](https://discuss.privacyguides.net/latest) and don't assume we didn't consider something when making our recommendations if it is not listed here.
 There are many factors considered and discussed when we recommend a project, and documenting every single one is a work-in-progress.

-- Clients must be open-source.
+- Clients must be open source.
 - Any cloud sync functionality must be E2EE.
 - Must support exporting documents into a standard format.